jokeefe1/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Is the browsers interpretation of HTML as a tree-like structure
 2. What is an event?
+Events are action methods
 3. What is an event listener?
+An event listener is a method that "listens" for events like clicks, mouse movents, etc....
 4. Why would we convert a NodeList into an Array?
+To use array methods
 5. What is a component?
+Self contained chunks of reusable code.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account